Sindri-Labs/sindri-resources/circuit_tutorials/halo2/README.md

 # Sample Halo2 Circuits

-In this directory, we provide a handful of Halo2 circuits which have already been prepared to use with Forge.
-You may find them useful as a reference when writing your own circuits; or you may use these as circuit uploads if you are just beginning to try out Forge.
+In this directory, we provide a handful of Halo2 circuits which have already been prepared to use with Sindri.
+You may find them useful as a reference when writing your own circuits; or you may use these as circuit uploads if you are just beginning to try out Sindri.

 All of the tar files are compressed versions of the corresponding folder.
-Rather than uploading the entire directory to Forge, you will upload it's compressed `.tar.gz` file.
+Rather than uploading the entire directory to Sindri, you will upload it's compressed `.tar.gz` file.
 In order to request a proof for one of these circuits, consult the `input.json` file in the corresponding folder.

 It is allowed (but unneccesary) to include extraneous files in your compressed directory such as readme's, example inputs, and unused code.
-However, you should not include any executables from your Cargo build process with your upload (e.g. the `debug/` or `target/` directories), as they are unnecessary for Forge purposes and will slow the upload.
+However, you should not include any executables from your Cargo build process with your upload (e.g. the `debug/` or `target/` directories), as they are unnecessary for Sindri purposes and will slow the upload.

-See Sindri's GitBook for more complete instructions.
+See Sindri's Documentation for more complete instructions.

 ## Available Circuits